Board of Directors

 Stephanie Rolley brings her expertise in visualizing possibilities, whether in community designs, scholarship or organizational change, to her work as a faculty member and head of the department of landscape architecture and regional & community planning in Kansas State University’s College of Architecture, Planning & Design.
 Her leadership includes a long-standing engagement in and reflection upon interdisciplinary community-based collaborations, as well as the first nonbaccalaureate landscape architecture and regional and community planning programs in the country.
 Her early professional practice was in architecture, planning and urban design offices in Boston, Dallas and San Antonio.
 She has a Bachelor of Landscape Architecture from Kansas State University, a master’s in city planning from the Massachusetts Institute of Technology and she completed the management development program at the Harvard Graduate School of Education.

 Stephanie Rolley, FASLA, AICP

-Professor and Head, Associate Head and Master of Landscape Architecture
+Professor and Head, Department of Landscape Architecture and Regional & Community Planning

 Kansas State University